 Polyester Fiber Rugs

-Polyester yarns are a fiber used in floor rug construction usually in conjunction with other fibers.
-As a fiber alone, polyester is usually shiny and is finer than polypropylene in most instances, it is very good for cleaning spills and vacuuming of fluff and pets hairs.
-This is due to the fiber already absorbing all the colour during manufacturing, and the fiber being so soft and having no problem with static.
-Polyester fiber produces some of the most beautiful colourations available.
-It is extremely fade resistant and provides excellent resistance to stains.
-However, it does have poor resilient properties and thus is susceptible to crushing.
-Polyester is usually combined with other fibers for rug construction, providing the best of both characteristics.
+Polyester fiber produces some of the most beautiful colourations available in rug products.
+It is extremely fade resistant and provides excellent resistance to stains, but unfortunately it does have poor resilience properties and thus is susceptible to crushing.
+Polyester is usually combined with other fibers during rug construction, providing the best of both characteristics.
 Due to this, generally try to avoid high pile products with low-density construction, as it is a good sign that it may not be very resilient and the fibers may be crushed.
-Luckily, many of the latest polyester fibers have come a long way in methods of improving durability with technology, however.
-Also look for high twist levels rather than "blown" yarns.
-Loose twists (blown yarn) tend to untwist and the yarn tips tend to fuse together creating a matted appearance.
-Most consumers like to dig their fingers into the pile and if it provides a luxurious feel they believe this is excellent quality.
+Luckily, many of the latest technology polyester fibers have come a long way in methods of improving durability, so this effect should be far lessened now compared to a few years ago.
+Most consumers like to dig their fingers into the pile, and if it provides a luxurious feel they believe this is excellent quality.
 This is referred to as "perceived" quality, as true quality in regards to fiber comes from when it is difficult to insert your fingers into the pile.
-This is a true test for all rug constructions, but it is a necessity for some (polyester shag Rugs).

 Standard Polypropylene Rugs

-Hand tufted rugs from India and China are easily recognizable and relatively inexpensive.
-Generally, they use wool or acrylic fibres in this category, although now that shaggy rugs are back in fashion polypropylene and polyester are now being introduced.
-You will always be able to distinguish between hand tufted by looking at the back of the rug where a plain colour cloth covers the glue that keeps the yarn stuck on the base.
-However, many hand loomed rugs have a cloth backing adhered to them for added strength.
+Hand-tufted rugs from India and China are almost always easily recognizable and relatively inexpensive.
+Generally, they use wool or acrylic fibres, although now that shaggy rugs are back in fashion polypropylene and polyester are now being introduced.
+You will always be able to distinguish between hand-tufted by looking at the back of the rug where a plain colour cloth covers the glue that keeps the yarn stuck on the base.
+However, many hand-loomed rugs have a cloth backing adhered to them for added strength.
 The majority of these are heat-set but there are some cheaper brands available that use different construction methods.
-If possible, ask or feel the fibre and if it feels slightly sticky then it will have anti-static problems (hard to vacuum).
+If possible, ask your sales representative or feel the fibre yourself.
+If it feels slightly sticky then it may have anti-static problems which can make it hard to vacuum.

 Special Requirement Areas

-Whatever the method used for cleaning, treat all floor rugs gently no matter the quality or durability.
+Whatever the method used for cleaning, we recommend that you treat all floor rugs gently no matter the quality or durability.
 Shaking and hand beating your rug to remove dirt is not recommended unless the rug has become extremely gritty or if it's a designer shaggy rug and the pile is so deep that a vacuum cleaner can't remove the debris.
 Shaking and hand beating can severely damage the rug and cause the yarn to become stressed, which may cause spots that can lift, easily stain or tear, and more.

-One method for cleaning stains and spots off on your own is to use soap and water to spot clean them.
-Preferably use mild wool liquid laundry detergent with luke warm water.
-If you are unsure, try cleaning a small area in the corner first to make sure no colours run.
-Sponge gently the spot to be cleaned.
-Blot dry with a dry cloth.
-If mild wool detergent did not work, use a cloth and rinse it with vinegar in luke warm water, and sponge gently over the cleaned area.
-Blot dry with a dry cloth and when dry, vacuum.
+One method for cleaning stains and spots off on your own is to use soap and water.
+Generally it is better to use mild wool liquid laundry detergent with lukewarm water for the best results.
+If you are unsure if it will work, try cleaning a small area in the corner first to make sure no colours run.
+Sponge the spot gently, and blot dry with a dry cloth.
+If mild wool detergent did not work, use a cloth and rinse it with vinegar in lukewarm water before gently dabbing over the cleaned area.
+Blot dry with a dry cloth and vacuum when completely dried off.

 Remember cleaning mistakes cannot always be taken out and done over, so be careful and if in doubt call a professional.

-When moving rugs from one area to the next or when removing them at the end of the season, they should be loosely rolled if just being moved and tied securely but not too tightly and stored away.
+When moving rugs from one area to the next or when removing them at the end of the season, they should be loosely rolled if just being moved and tied securely if being stored away.
 It is best to roll them face down to prevent strain on the backing of the rug and to protect the design if any at all.
-A covering of plastic canvas will be enough to keep them clean and free of dirt and dust.
-Never fold them, or use as a pad for other household objects, unless the investment they represent is no longer important.
+A covering of plastic canvas can also be enough to keep them clean and free of dirt and dust.
+Never fold them or use your rug as padding for other stored household objects, unless the investment they represent is no longer important.